 In the last 10 years, California’s Department of Health Care Services (DHCS) has sought to improve the Medicare experience for state beneficiaries.
 Part of this improvement includes an increase in the number of beneficiaries who get most of their physical care through the California Medical Assistance Program (Medi-Cal) managed care plans.
-These plans can offer more complete care coordination, care management, and services than a fee-for-service system (link to pdf).
+These plans can offer more complete care coordination, care management, and services than a fee-for-service system.

 This reform to the Medi-Cal program is called CalAIM: California Advancing and Innovating Medi-Cal.
-CalAIM was created to address many complex needs, such as behavioral healthcare access among the state’s most vulnerable residents (link to pdf).
+CalAIM was created to address many complex needs, such as behavioral healthcare access among the state’s most vulnerable residents.
 CalAIM hopes to provide whole-person care (WPC) to help solve many complex health issues among beneficiaries.
 This includes:

 WPC looks at such vulnerable individuals through a holistic lens to address the many different factors that contribute to their health status.
 Low-income individuals often have unmet health needs that social and economic issues can exacerbate.
 These issues may include food insecurity, lack of stable housing, incarceration, and unemployment.

 The services that address social determinants of health are usually delivered from individual silos, creating fragmented channels that can be difficult to navigate.
 For example, affordable housing programs, food banks, and substance misuse programs all serve different needs.
 They do not usually work together, even if all three provide services to the same individual.

 However, better coordination and reduced fragmentation could help create a more successful network of care.
 With the WPC approach, physical health, behavioral health, and social services work more closely to address client needs.